stackql/pystackql/docs/source/intro.rst

 ========================

 StackQL has a complete library of built in functions and operators for manipulating scalar and complex fields (JSON objects), for more information on the available functions and operators, see the `StackQL docs <https://stackql.io/docs>`_.
-Here is an example of using the `json_extract` function to extract a field from a JSON object as well as the `split_part` function to extract a field from a string:
+Here is an example of using the ``json_extract`` function to extract a field from a JSON object as well as the ``split_part`` function to extract a field from a string:

 .. code-block:: python

     from pystackql import StackQL
+    import pandas as pd
     provider_auth =  {
         "azure": {
             "type": "azure_default"